facebookincubator/TTPForge/pkg/blocks/README.md

 CleanupAct: The created CleanupAct, or nil if the node is empty or invalid.
 error: An error if the node contains invalid parameters.
+MakeCleanupStep creates a CleanupAct based on the given yaml.Node.
+If the node is empty or invalid, it returns nil.
+If the node contains a BasicStep or FileStep, the corresponding CleanupAct is created and returned.

+Parameters:

+node: A pointer to a yaml.Node containing the parameters to create the CleanupAct.

+Returns:

+CleanupAct: The created CleanupAct, or nil if the node is empty or invalid.
+error: An error if the node contains invalid parameters.

 ---